 Welcome to Year 2!

-2H: Week A = Wednesday, Week B = Tuesday and Thursday
+Week A and Week B = Monday and Wednesday

 Items from home

-Please bring in your book bag, a bottle of water and your lunch (unless you are having a school lunch).
+Please bring in your book bag, PE kit, a bottle of water and your lunch (unless you are having a school lunch).
 Please don't bring toys or other personal items.

 Remember - if you have any questions you can email us at email@example.com.